 The Moroccan Room (above, click to enlarge) is a tile-and-glass atrium with Tivoli lights made from a sundeck that Liberace had always found either too hot or too cold.
 The large convex sofa in flame-stitch upholstery (foreground) sounds a proper note of sloe-eyed languor, while pairs of Italian-Baroque-style blackamoors—referred to by Liberace’s lover Scott Thorson as “harem boys”—support the fireplace mantel (left) and the candelabras that flank the bar (rear).

 This according to “Liberace’s taste” by Grant Mudford and Susan Yalevich (Nest 10 pp. 588–590).
-Below, Liberace plays Tiger rag in 1969; he was the highest-paid entertainer in the world at the time.
+Below, Liberace plays Tiger rag in 1969, when he was the highest-paid entertainer in the world.